Thr 168 Theatre Partic- Publicity and Management

 Text: Assigned Readings, as may be applicable

-Dates & Times: Theatre Production Run Dates, Trainings, and Meetings
+Dates & Times: Theatre Production Run Dates, Trainings, Assignments, and Meetings

 Office Hours: By Appointment

-Participation in-house management, stage management and publicity for the department sponsored productions.
+Participation in house management and publicity for the department sponsored productions.

-Course Objective: This course is designed to give the student practical experience in the “Front of House and Management” workings of the theatre.
-Also, Liberal Education Reform Team values addressed in this course include:
+Course Credit and Objective: This 1-credit course is designed to give the student practical experience in the “Front of House and Management” workings of the theatre

 Special Needs: If a student has any special needs that require accommodations to assist or enhance the student’s ability to learn, please contact the instructor to discuss reasonable accommodations to address the special needs.

 Students are assessed on an inverse grading scale, which means that each student starts with an “A” in this course.
 Throughout the semester, each student’s performance will determine the final grade.
-The grading scale is based upon: 1) thirty (30) hours of participation for which students must keep track of their hours of participation, using the form provided on D2L; 2) punctuality and proper attire; and 3) attitude and initiative.
+The grading scale is based upon: 1) thirty (30) hours of participation for which students must keep track of their hours of participation; 2) punctuality and proper attire; and 3) attitude and initiative.

 Proper attire means adherence to the dress code.
 The dress code is: 1) for men, a white dress shirt and black slacks; and 2) for women, a white dress shirt or white dress blouse and black slacks or a black skirt.
-Substitutions to the dress code will be allowed only upon the instructor’s prior written consent.
-Jesperson v.
-Harrah’s Operating Co.
-Inc. 444 F.3d 1104 (9th Cir.
-2006)
+Substitutions to the dress code will be allowed only upon the instructor’s prior consent.

 Improper attitude includes but is not limited to a failure to follow instructions and the use of any electronic media (cell phones, laptops, etc.).
-Being asked to leave a participation for inappropriate attire and/or improper attitude constitutes an unexcused absence.
+Any unauthorized cell phone use during any theatre production is prohibited and subject to penalty.
+Being asked to leave a particular participation for inappropriate attire and/or improper attitude constitutes an unexcused absence.

-2) For any unexcused failure to timely appear or any unexcused absence occurring prior to the semester drop date, an “A” will become a “B.” Prior to the semester drop date, two unexcused absences, two unexcused failures to timely appear, or a combination thereof, will result in a mandatory drop from this class.
+1) For any unexcused failure to timely appear or any unexcused absence or unauthorized cell phone use occurring prior to the semester drop date, an “A” will become a “B.” Prior to the semester drop date, two unexcused absences, two unexcused failures to timely appear, or a combination thereof, result in a mandatory drop from this class.